bbeeken/AIPoweredHelpDesk/README.md

 - `GET /assets/:id/history` – view the assignment history of an asset.
 - `GET /assets/assigned/:userId` – list assets assigned to a user.
 - `PATCH /assets/:id` – update asset `name` or `assignedTo`.
+- `POST /assets/:id/depreciate` – mark an asset as depreciated.

 ## Getting Started